WebAssembly/stack-switching/proposals/tasks/Explainer.md

 Our conceptualization of fibers is also intended to support [Structured Concurrency](https://en.wikipedia.org/wiki/Structured_concurrency).
 I.e., we expect our fibers to have a hierachical relationship and we also support high-level programming patterns involving groups of fibers and single exit of multiple cooperative activities.

 ## Open Design Issues

+This section identifies areas of the design that are either not completely resolved or have significant potential for variability.

 ### The type signature of a fiber
 The type signature of a fiber has a return type associated with it.
 This is not an essential requirement and may, in fact, cause problems in systems that must manage fibers.